dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 The thing that actually matters isn't Sam's identity.
 It's that **Mom authorized this, and Sam is carrying her authority.** Sam isn't acting as himself.
 He's acting *on behalf of* Mom.

-The first instinct is a note: Mom scribbles "Sam can buy bread on our account, Mom" and pins it to him.
-Better than nothing, but a note is weak.
+The first instinct is a note Sam carries: Mom scribbles "Sam can buy bread on our account, Mom" and pins it to him.
+Better than nothing, but a note like that is weak.
 Someone could forge Mom's handwriting.
 Someone could copy it.
 Worse, Sam could keep the note and reuse it next week for something Mom never agreed to.
 A note proves Mom said something *once*.
 It doesn't prove she means it *now*.

-So a scrap of paper isn't enough.
-We need something better than a note.
+So a permission slip Sam carries around isn't enough; it's too easy to fake, copy, or reuse.
+We need something tied to *this* purchase, confirmed *now*, by someone the shop trusts.
+The way to get there is to let the shop drive.

 ### How does the shop actually check?

 Mr. Patel has a real problem.
-He knows Mom has an account, but he doesn't have a quick way to confirm that *this particular purchase* is one she actually wants.
-He can't tell a real note from a fake one.
+He can't tell a real note from a fake one, and he has no quick way to confirm that *this particular purchase* is one Mom actually wants.
 So how can he safely charge Mom's tab for a kid acting on her behalf?

-Here's the move that makes the whole thing work: Mr. Patel picks up the shop phone and rings Sam's dad at the office, whom he already trusts.
-Dad checks with Mom, then comes back on the line: "Yes, that's Sam.
-Yes, his mom sent him.
-Yes, a loaf of bread on the account is fine."

-Now Mr. Patel can serve Sam with confidence, without having to track Mom down himself.
-He just had to trust Dad, and let Dad confirm Mom's wishes for him.
+The approach that works runs the *opposite* way from the scribbled note.
+Patel doesn't rely on anything Sam brought with him.
+Instead Patel writes his own slip, "One loaf of bread, Mom's account, $3," and hands it to Sam: "Bring this back signed by the authority Mom designated to speak for her account."

+Sam carries that slip to his dad, who he can reach and who speaks for the account.
+Dad checks with Mom, and if she's happy with it, signs it: "Approved."
+Sam carries the signed slip back to Patel.
+Now Patel has exactly what he needs: a request *he himself* wrote, so it can't be a forgery or a stale reuse, it names this exact purchase, and it's signed by the party he trusts to speak for Mom's account.

-That trusted middle person is the missing piece that lets people who don't know each other well delegate safely.
-Dad's whole job here is to represent the family to the shop and answer for what Mom wants.
-(In AAuth, this trusted middle party is the **Person Server**.
-But the name doesn't matter.
-What matters is the idea: a trusted party that can vouch for the person and confirm their consent in real time.)
+Notice who carried every piece of paper: Sam.
+Patel never phoned Dad, and Dad never phoned Patel.
+The kid shuttled the unsigned request out and the signed approval back.
+That trusted middle person, Dad, is what lets people who don't know each other well delegate safely: his whole job is to represent the family and answer for what Mom wants, in the moment.

+(In AAuth, Patel's unsigned slip is the **resource token**, the shop stating exactly what's being asked for and saying "go get this approved."
+Dad's signed version is the **auth token**.
+Dad himself is the **Person Server**: a trusted party that can vouch for the person and confirm their consent in real time.
+The names don't matter; what matters is the shape.
+The shop states the request, a trusted party confirms the person is behind it, and the agent carries the paperwork both ways.)

 It's worth being clear about who has the relationship here. *Mom* has the account, and that's perfectly normal; a person having a standing relationship with a shop is expected.
 What's notable is *Sam*.
 He has nothing of his own: no account, no prior sign-up with Patel.
 He gets served on the strength of his ID card (from an issuer Patel can recognize) and Dad vouching for him.
 That's the part that carries over to software.
 The person can absolutely have an account, but AAuth doesn't make the *agent* pre-register with every shop before its first visit.
 A brand-new agent can be served on its very first call, because the trust rides on its issuer and its Person Server, not on a sign-up step.